 Step three, setup the Icom 7300 using the radio’s menu.
 Set the following menu items under MENU>SET>Connectors.
 These are the changes, leave everything else to default settings.
 I have included a couple of extra settings that will help later on when using PSK31, RTTY (FSK) and CW keying.

 - USB Keying (CW): DTR

 - USB Keying (RTTY): DTR

 - Here are some screenshots.

 Step four, if you don’t already have it, download and install HRD.
 For this tutorial we will be using the free version.
-You can download and install the paid or trial version.
-It shouldn’t be much different.
+Download at your own risk.
 The paid and trial version has the IC-7300 listed under radios, where-as in the free version we will choose the IC-7700 and alter the CI-V address.

 Step five, start Ham Radio Deluxe and on the Rig Connection Screen choose the New tab.